 Rare Charity was founded in 2016 to respond to this need.
 We already fund university and college education for young people from across the Satemwa Tea Estate.
 We focus on individual students because we believe that it is through their education and agency that wider social change within their community will be achieved.
-We invest in young people so that they can pursue ambitions their parents may only have dreamed of.
+We invest in young people so that they can pursue ambitions of which their parents may only have dreamed.

 Rare Charity shares the ethos of the Rare Tea Company: we work on the small scale, in communities we know, with a passionate belief in sustainable development and corporate social responsibility.
 Everything we do is local and personal.
 We believe that by giving individuals life-changing opportunities we equip them with the skills to enhance their own lives and that of their families, neighbours and eventually their communities.
 We want to create a cohort of Rare Charity Scholars who are empowered to achieve social change in their own ways and on their own terms.